Infinite-dimensional port-Hamiltonian systems with a stationary interface: Introduction

 An important property of port-Hamiltonian systems is that the power-conserving interconnection of port-Hamiltonian systems again defines a port-Hamiltonian system.
 This interconnection is defined by the composition of the underlying (Stokes-)Dirac structures \cite[Section 2.2, Section 14.1]{Schaft2014} through a number of mutually shared port variables.
 The internally stored energy of the interconnected system, described by the Hamiltonian on the product space, is simply the sum of the Hamiltonians of the constituting subsystems.
 We refer to \cite[Chapter 6]{Schaft2014} for the finite-dimensional case as well as to \cite[Chapter 7]{Villegas2007}, \cite{Hamroun2010}, and the references therein for the infinite-dimensional case.
 In \cite[Section 2.2]{Diagne2013}, it has been depicted how port-Hamiltonian systems are coupled through their (fixed) boundaries.

-This paper is motivated by the models of systems with an interface within their spatial domain and which may be moving as the result of non-equilibrium conditions at the interface.
-Such systems arise, for instance, in varying causality systems, such as extrusion processes where some parts are completely filled and some other not \cite{Lotero_MCMDS17}, phase transition phenomena in multiphase systems such as evaporators or condensers \cite{Willatzen_IntJRefrigeration1998} or the celebrated Stefan problem \cite{Gupta2003}.
+In this paper, we analyze systems with an interface within their spatial domain, which may be moving due to non-equilibrium conditions at the interface.
+Such systems arise, for instance, in varying causality systems, such as extrusion processes, where some parts are completely filled and some others are not \cite{Lotero_MCMDS17}, phase transition phenomena in multiphase systems, such as evaporators or condensers \cite{Willatzen_IntJRefrigeration1998}, or the celebrated Stefan problem \cite{Gupta2003}.

-Here we follow the frame suggested in \cite{Diagne2013} where the authors proposed the port-Hamiltonian formulation of a physical system containing a moving interface, not considering coupling two systems by a Dirac structure or a port-Hamiltonian system \cite{Kurula_JMAA_10,Jacob_JEvEq2015c} but by introducing the interface using additional variables, the \emph{color functions} \cite{Godlewski2004,Boutin2008}.
-These color functions are actually the characteristic functions of spatial domains separated by the interface and correspond to the so-called thin interface assumption.
-A motivation for this perspective is also provided by the approach by the phase field theory for multiphase systems, where the interface separating the different phases has actually a certain thickness and is characterized by a distributed variable called \emph{phase field} \cite{Vincent_IFAC_WC20_PhaseFields}.
+In \cite{Diagne2013}, the authors proposed the port-Hamiltonian formulation of a physical system containing a moving interface.
+Instead of considering coupling two systems by a Dirac structure or a port-Hamiltonian system \cite{Kurula_JMAA_10,Jacob_JEvEq2015c}, in \cite{Diagne2013}, one introduces the interface using additional variables, the \emph{color functions} \cite{Godlewski2004,Boutin2008}.
+These color functions are the characteristic functions of spatial domains separated by the interface and correspond to the so-called thin interface assumption.
+A motivation for this perspective is also provided by the phase field theory for multiphase systems, where the interface separating the different phases has a certain thickness and is characterized by a distributed variable called \emph{phase field} \cite{Vincent_IFAC_WC20_PhaseFields}.

+\textbf{Contribution.} Having proposed a port-Hamiltonian formulation for systems with an interface, the authors of \cite{Diagne2013} do not proceed to its well-posedness analysis.
+In this paper, motivated by \cite{Diagne2013}, we propose a mathematically rigorous definition of this class of systems, where the Hamiltonian operator depends on the color functions.
+Then, we model such systems as abstract evolution equations and use the methods of semigroup theory to provide easy-to-check criteria for boundary and interface conditions that guarantee that the system with a \emph{fixed} interface induces a contraction semigroup.
+Under somewhat stronger conditions, we prove the exponential stability of such a system.
+We apply our findings to the interface coupling of two acoustic waveguides.
+This work can be considered as a first step to the analysis of one-dimensional port-Hamiltonian systems with a moving interface, where the presented fixed interface model serves as a reference frame.